tshrestha/prettyjson/README.md

 ### Chrome Extension

-See `examples/chrome-extension.js` for a complete integration pattern including manifest.json configuration and content script setup.
+`content.js` and `manifest.json` at the repo root wire the formatter up as a Chrome MV3 content script that auto-formats JSON `<pre>` blocks on any page.

 Key points: